strategineer/personal-website/content/tabletop/lobg/gming.md

 Obsessive lover of Zamia Torn, opponent of Aelfadred.
 Source of the overflowing vines in The Gardens.

 Wants
-: To reunite Zamia’s frozen soul with her body and compel her to marry him.
+: To reunite Zamia's frozen soul with her body and compel her to marry him.

 Does Not Want
 : To be petrified by the Medusa.
 Anything to stand between him and Zamia.